What is a nationally competitive scholarship?

 How do I apply?
 Must I be nominated and, if so, by whom?

 The Fulbright, Goldwater, Udall, Rhodes, Marshall, Mitchell, and Truman scholarships require UD’s endorsement before you can compete nationally.
 Eligible students are invited to submit a UD application.
-The Honors Program website posts and advertises deadlines for UD applications for nomination.
+The Honors College website posts and advertises deadlines for UD applications for nomination.
 The campus competition takes place 6-9 months before the national competition, with the UD applications modeled on the national applications.
 A faculty panel selects candidates, and conducts finalist interviews.
 Students are selected based on the faculty committee’s assessment that the candidate is a good fit for the scholarship and will be a viable candidate at the national level.

 Many national scholarships do not require institutional endorsement, including the Boren and Gates Cambridge scholarships.
 Students may apply directly for these awards through an online application.
 Because scholarships vary widely, students should carefully review the requirements and seek assistance from a faculty mentor before applying.

 How competitive are these scholarships?